20234 - POPULATION DYNAMICS AND ECONOMICS

 Go to class group/s: 31

 The relevance of demographic change for present economic and societal dynamics cannot be ignored.
 Low fertility and population ageing have emerged in developed countries, while high fertility, high population growth and health threats, largely intertwined with poverty, continue to affect population dynamics and economic development in developing countries.
 Migration connects the South to the North of the world in an important way.
+In addition, this year the World is seeing the onset of the COVID-19 pandemic, which will affect population dynamics in significant ways.
 This course provides a graduate-level introduction to the study of population, ranging from formal and applied demographic techniques to the study of current population trends and of their interrelationships with the economy.
-The course is divided into four themes - all central in demography and population dynamics.
-For each theme, we introduce key measurements and methods, show recent converging/differential geographical trends, give an overview of how social scientists have approached the theme over recent years - for then to present cutting edge and up to date research issues.
+The course is divided into two parts.
+First, we introduce key measurements and methods, show recent converging/differential geographical trends.
+The second part continues with an introduction to the actuarial calculations, before moving on to cutting edge issues in population studies.

 The key themes of the course are: